Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/subsystems.md

 Description

-Subsystems are configurable modules responsible for a piece of functionality in Alfresco Content Services.
+Subsystems are configurable modules responsible for a piece of functionality in Content Services.
 The functionality is often optional such as the IMAP server or can have several different implementations, such as authentication.

-A subsystem can be thought of as a mini-server that runs embedded within the main Alfresco Content Services server.
+A subsystem can be thought of as a mini-server that runs embedded within the main Content Services server.
 A subsystem has the following characteristics:

-* It can be started, stopped, and configured independently of the Alfresco Content Services server during runtime
+* It can be started, stopped, and configured independently of the Content Services server during runtime
 * It has its own isolated Spring application context and configuration

 Subsystems are independent processes that can be brought up and down.
-This design lets an administrator of the system change a single configuration without having to bring down the entire Alfresco Content Services system.
+This design lets an administrator of the system change a single configuration without having to bring down the entire Content Services system.
 The advantages are reliability and availability.

 Examples of subsystems include: